Mirek321/IT-Pizza-Web/README.md

 # IT Pizza Website

-This is a simple IT Pizza website project created as a part of [Your Name]'s portfolio.
+This is a simple IT Pizza website project created as a part of my portfolio.
 The website allows users to view a menu of pizzas, place orders, and contact the restaurant.

 ## Features